VirtoCommerce/vc-platform/docs/lessons/lesson3.md

 #### Initialization

 Interfaces are using in services in CustomerReviews module.
-ThatвЂ™s because a dependency injection always used.
+Thats because a dependency injection always used.
 Inside of **Initialize()** method in the Main class register the Service implementations of the module and link them with the interfaces:

 ```c#
 public override void Initialize()